Delaware looks at centralized arraignment

 She said the Andes judge also said he would resign if centralized arraignments were implemented in the county.
 She said she didn’t know what the meeting on April 21, would entail, but wanted to get the committee’s input.

-Glueckert announced during the meeting, 25 people have been arrested for DWI so far in 2023, and there has been an uptick in cases where people refuse to take a breathalyzer test.
+Glueckert noted during the meeting that 25 people have been arrested for DWI so far in 2023, and there has been an uptick in cases where people refuse to take a breathalyzer test.

 Molé asked what happens in that case.
 DuMond answered the officers get a court order to get a blood test.
 Molé asked if people refuse because it buys them time to have a less blood alcohol level.
 DuMond and Glueckert said it ends up worse for the person arrested because, if they refuse a breathalyzer test and are found guilty, their license is revoked for a year instead of six months.